BabylonJS/Documentation/content/features/featuresDeepDive/mesh/morphTargets.md

 At any time, you can remove a target with `manager.removeTarget(target)`

-## How to access morph targets in a glTF file
+## How to Access Morph Targets in a glTF File

 You can access a morph target influence on a mesh in a glTF file through the [morphTargetManager](/typedoc/classes/babylon.morphtargetmanager#gettarget) which is automatically created for a loaded glTF file containing morph targets.
 You can see how many influences are present on the mesh by writing to the console.